More

 After the accident is reported and evidence preserved, the usual next step is medical treatment and lodging the correct benefits application.

-See: Seek medical treatment and Application for Personal Injury Benefits.
+See: Seek medical treatment, Application for Personal Injury Benefits, and identifying the correct insurer.

 Frequently asked questions